Budee-Inc/take-home/README.md

 # Budee Take-Home Project

 This is a standard pre-interview take-home project that will be used to evaluate the full-stack expertise of candidates looking to join the team at Budee.
-The candidate must complete one of the projects options below.

 ## What you should expect